mattyv/ilp_for/README.md

 ### optimal_N

-If you want to query the optimal unroll factor directly:
+If you want to query the optimal unroll factor directly use...

 ```cpp
 constexpr auto N = ilp::optimal_N<ilp::LoopType::Sum, double>;